amaranth-unm/amaranth-unm.github.io/audio/recording.md

 title: Recording Audio
 layout: base
 date: 2025-11-07
-header-image: /assets/images/site/podcasting.png
+header-image: /assets/images/site/recording-audio-header.png
 ---

 # Tips and Guidelines for Recording Audio
 On this page, you can find general tips and guidelines for recording audio using your phone or

-## Software Options for Recording Audio
+## Software and Device Options for Recording Audio
 The easiest way to record audio is to use an app on an iPhone or Android phone, although this option results in lower quality audio.
 We recommend that you do not attempt to edit a sound file on your phone, but instead upload the sound file onto a cloud storage location so that you can later download it onto a computer for editing.
 Here are some quick steps for each: